mozaik-association/mozaik/docs/Surveys.md

 - The standard information of the survey (name, descirption...).
 - The interests related to the survey.
-- the involvements category related to the survey.
+- The involvements categories related to the survey.

 !!! abstract "The goal of survey management"